 The landscape in the UK

 However, it’s important to remember that this is definitely not a U.S-centric issue.
 Reproductive healthcare in the UK is also plagued by systemic racism - and black women are losing their lives because of it.
 The comparative maternal mortality statistics in Britain are even more shocking than in America.
-British black women are 5 times more likely to die during childbirth and their babies are more likely to be still born.
+British black women are almost 4 times more likely to die during childbirth.

-Commenting on the 2013 study on Experiencing maternity care: the care received and perceptions of women from different ethnic groups (Henderson et al 2013), she goes on to say: ‘Although these are results from 7 years ago, not much has changed.
-Compared to white women, black (and Asian women) still feel like they are spoken down to, not treated with kindness or respect or sufficiently involved in decisions about their own care.
+Commenting on a 2013 study maternity care – which found that women from minority ethic groups felt less likely to be treated with kindness – she goes on to say: "Although these are results from 10 years ago, not much has changed.
+Compared to white women, black (and Asian women) still feel like they are spoken down to, not treated with kindness or respect or sufficiently involved in decisions about their own care."

 Together for change

-Whilst news like the petition are a positive step in the right direction, it’s not enough.
-It’s imperative that we keep the conversation going, continue campaigning for change, and keep educating ourselves.
+It’s imperative that we keep this conversation going, continue campaigning for change, and keep educating ourselves.
 This should not be an issue that only gains traction in the face of tragedy or during Black History Month.
 It’s also not a fight for change that should rest on the shoulders of black women.

 “All women must come together to create change.
 There is no other way. “ says Rachel.
 “We cannot rely on the oppressed population to create change when they are not the ones who caused the oppression - nor are they the ones with the power or financial resources to dismantle and rebuild the systems that were consciously put in place for them not to be equitably served.”